 Whilst the Council has a duty to comply with the above legislation and be aware of the national policy, it is also important that all contributors are aware and committed.
-At the start of the season highways officers and conservation officers work closely with subcontractors and provide information sheets and maps.
+At the start of the season highways officers and conservation officers work closely with sub-contractors and provide information sheets and maps.
 Below is an extract of the Carmarthenshire County Council Ecological Advice Note 11 - Managing Road Verges for safety and biodiversity guidance for contractors which is provided to all contractors at the start of the season.
+The full document is attached in Appendix C.